autodeb/autodeb/README.md

 autodeb tries to automatically update Debian packages to newer upstream versions or to backport them.

 autodeb is the concretization Lucas Nussbaum's GSOC 2018 proposed project titled "Automatic Packages for Everything (backports, new upstream versions, etc.)".
 The [project proposal](https://wiki.debian.org/SummerOfCode2018/Projects) can be found in the Debian Wiki.
-The project was [officialy accepted](https://summerofcode.withgoogle.com/projects/#5560246244737024).
+The project was [officially accepted](https://summerofcode.withgoogle.com/projects/#5560246244737024).

 ## Getting in touch